-Despite their repeated assertions that they serve as “representatives” of the anointed “Slave Class”, the Governing Body makes no attempt to contact or confer with any such ones beyond the confines of the New York Bethel facilities.
-This is quite remarkable considering the many recent advances in communications technology, and the fact that international conventions for well over 12,000 delegates are frequently being organized.
-Even so, a recent Questions From Readers article made it abundantly clear that the Governing Body sees no need to communicate with their fellow members of the anointed around the world.
+Despite their repeated assertions to serving as “representatives” of anointed ones, in reality the Governing Body had little or no communication with any such individuals beyond the confines of the New York Bethel facilities.
+A Questions From Readers article made it abundantly clear that the Governing Body saw no need to communicate with their fellow members of the anointed around the world.

 “We thus have no way of knowing the exact number of anointed ones on earth; nor do we need to know.
 The Governing Body does not keep a list of all partakers, for it does not maintain a global network of anointed ones.” (w11 8/15 p.
 22)

-The same Questions From Readers article went so far as to suggest that members of the anointed “Slave Class” who partake at the memorial might be mentally unstable.
+The same Questions From Readers article went so far as to suggest that anointed memorial partakers who are not members of the Governing Body might be mentally unstable.

 “Memorial partakers.
 This is the number of baptized individuals who partake of the emblems at the Memorial worldwide.
 Does this total represent the number of anointed ones on earth?
 Not necessarily.
 A number of factors—including past religious beliefs or even mental or emotional imbalance—might cause some to assume mistakenly that they have the heavenly calling.” (w11 8/15 p.22)